 sudo ufw allow 6500,6501,6505,6509/udp

-Allow IP-Based Access Control
+Allow IP-Based Access with UFW

 UFW supports IP-based access control for restricting services to specific networks or hosts.
 This section covers allowing connections from individual IPs, subnets, and specific network interfaces.

-UFW Allow Specific IP Addresses
+Allow Specific IP Addresses with UFW

 sudo ufw allow from 192.168.55.131